xfong/rocFFT/docs/source/library.rst

        as :cpp:func:`rocfft_plan_description_set_data_layout` are called to specify plan details.
 And then, :cpp:func:`rocfft_plan_create` is called with the description handle passed to it along with other details.

-   * Allocate a work buffer for the plan:
+   * Optionally, allocate a work buffer for the plan:

      * Call :cpp:func:`rocfft_plan_get_work_buffer_size` to check the size of work buffer required by the plan.
      * If a nonzero size is required: